tatsatb/TatBanTheme2.0/README.md

 ## Features

-1. Fully responsive mobile-first theme.
+1. **Fully responsive mobile-first theme**.
 It should look great in any screen.
-2. Unique design.
+2. **Unique design**.
 The theme was designed from scratch.
 It is not a fork of any other Hugo/Jekyll/HTML5 theme or anything similar.
-3. Bootstrap 5.
+3. **Bootstrap 5**.
 Elegant CSS framework and icon sets are included.
-4. Blog-aware theme.
+4. **Blog-aware theme**.
 It can generate tags and categories pages by default.
-5. Comments are welcome.
+5. **Comments are enabled**.
 Disqus is configured and enabled by default.
-6. Separate page templates.
-Because your bols posts, list pages, and Homepage should not look the same!
+6. **Separate page templates**.
+Because your blog posts, list pages, and Homepage should not look the same!
-7. SEO friendly.
+7. **SEO friendly**.
 Custom description meta-tag for each page.
-8. HTML enabled.
-Markdown is great, but sometimes we do need more control over our content.
+8. **Custom HTML enabled**.
+Markdown is great, but sometimes we do need more control.
+So you can directly type in HTML inside any .md files if you are using this theme.

 ## Configuring your site